 - 50% of marketers said they routinely apply data to engage consumers.

-Let’s look of some of the benefits of a loyalty program can help you identify, differentiate, communicate and respond quickly to the changing consumer needs, preferences and buying process.
+Let’s look at some of the benefits of a loyalty program can help you identify, differentiate, communicate and respond quickly to the changing consumer needs, preferences, and buying process.

 Loyalty Programs Help You Retain Customers

 The success of any business is founded on a faithful customer base.
 No company can remain stable if they are entirely dependent upon a new customer for every sale.
 A loyalty program can help to ensure that your customers return to you again and again.

 Loyalty Programs Help You Meet More Of Your Customer’s Needs

 A loyalty program gives you insight into your customer’s buying habits.
 This allows you to address their wants and needs more directly, which leads to an increase in cross-sell and upsell ratios.

 The data collected from customer loyalty programs enable you to create targeted, personalized communications.
 The right email sent to the right customer, at the right time, highlighting a product or service you already know they are interested in will be opened, read and more than likely acted upon.
 Experian’s email marketing study found that personalized emails deliver six times higher transaction rates, but 70 percent of the brands failed to personalize their email messages.